RiskQuantDotCom/RiskQuantWebsite/content/about/_index.md

 rss_ignore: true
 outputs: html
 sections:
+- template: info
+  options:
+    paddingTop: true
+    paddingBottom: true
+    theme: base-offset
+  align: right
+  heading: We assure you of our best service and intentions at all times.
+We want you to know that we are on your side, cheering for you, and when you do well then it is clearly to your and our advantage.
+  description: >
+  image: /images/thinkingcap.png
 - template: content
   align: center # "left", "right", "center" - Align the content section
   columns: 8 # 6 - 12 - Set the width of the content section based on a 12 column grid
 ---
-### Cyber Risk Quant is a challenger, in the sense that we challenge you to do better, to push your thinking and to provide you with a new and different way to see effective cyber security.
+We are a challenger, in the sense that we challenge you to do better, to push your thinking and to provide you with a new and different way to see effective and sustainable cyber security.

 Our key distinguishing feature is our focus and clarity that we are pursuing a niche strategy.
-What that means is we are forced to be selective in the work we do.
-We are not a general cyber security consultancy, that's not our territory.
-We are specialists in a niche with the aim of enhancing the relationship-led service we provide.

-There are a number of merits in working this way.
-One is we have considerable experience to offer you in addressing the problem of 'immeasurement'.
-Immeasurement is the lack of a clear means of assessing performance, progress or success on the job and over the years we have seen this in cyber security time and time again.
+That niche is addressing the problem of 'immeasurement'.
+Immeasurement is the lack of a clear means of assessing performance, progress or success on the job and over the years we have seen this problem time and time again.

-It's no wonder people in cyber security burnout when they have no clear, observable link between their daily work and their purpose or mission performance.
-When they have no way of knowing themselves, or more importantly demonstrating to others, how they're doing it's no wonder anxiety, psychological insecurity and high levels of stress are commonplace.
+It's no wonder people in cyber security burnout when they have no clear, observable link between their daily work and their performance relative to their purpose.
+When you have no way of knowing yourself, or more importantly demonstrating to others, how you're doing it's no wonder anxiety, psychological insecurity and high levels of stress are commonplace.